ASzczesna/LemiRestaurant/README.md

 10. Open /etc/hosts as root and add lines:
         127.0.0.1 frontend.dev
         127.0.0.1 backend.dev

+10.5 (It SHOULDN'T have been necessary) set 777 permissions on your app:
+        sucho chmod -R 777 /AppFolder

 11. To check if all the requirements are conformed open /path/to/yii/app/requirements.php and change the 14th line to
         $frameworkPath = dirname(__FILE__) . '/../../vendor/yiisoft/yii2/';